WordMistri/WordMistri.github.io/_texts/e.md

 - like the lord narasimha.

 - not urban not rural
-- not employed not free
+- not employed not jobless
 - not rich not poor
 - not english not vernacular
 - not fitting in not left out.